Welcome to Heath Farm School

 Young people are grouped according to age and academic and social development in small classes with a high staff to pupil ratio.
 The school welcomes pupils of any ethnicity, religious or social background.
 Carers and parents are encouraged to become part of the school community, contributing to its life and development.

 Heath Farm School occupies a beautiful rural site in the heart of Kent.
-The school is housed in a range of buildings, from converted farm buildings to award winning buildings of which four newly built classrooms will open in September.
-Pupils use the site for sports events, archaeological digs and ecology studies.
+The school is housed in a range of buildings, from converted farm buildings to award winning buildings.
+Pupils use the site for sports events and ecology studies.
 Pupils are given the opportunity to grow fruit and vegetables in the school allotments, and to take part in vocational activities in workshop and kitchen spaces.

 Making a Difference